yuichiroaoki/flash-swap-example/README.md

-# Flash Swap Examples
+# Flash Swap Example
-Examples of Flash Swaps
+Example of Flash Swaps

 ## Installation and Setup